mongodb-industry-solutions/Insurance-customer-service/README.md

 ## Common errors

+### Frontend

+- Check that you've created an `.env.local` file that contains the required environment variables.

+### Backend

-- Check that you've created an `.env` file that contains your valid (and working) API keys, environment and index variables.
+- Check that you've created an `.env` file that contains the required environment variables.

+## Future tasks

+- [ ] Add tests
+- [ ] Code quality checks
+- [ ] Automate the deployment process using GitHub Actions or CodePipeline